 Course Fee: $395.00 (plus applicable taxes)*

-*McGill students, staff, and alumni: 20% discount
+*McGill students, staff, and alumni are entitled to a 20% discount.

 ObjectivesThis course is designed to introduce learners to the fundamental writing techniques, revision processes, and business considerations vital to becoming a successful author of magazine articles.
 A primary objective is to have students produce a publishable piece of work by the end of the course.